saifulkhan/storytelling-vis/README.md

 npm login
 npm publish
 ```

-Then install it in your project (as discussed  at the beginning of this document)
+Then install it in your project (as discussed earlier).

 ---

 # Support

-If you want to use this code and need help please reach out to me via GitHub issues  [⤴](<https://github.com/saifulkhan/storytelling-vis/issues>).
+If you want to use this code and need help please reach out to me via GitHub issues  [⤴](<https://github.com/saifulkhan/meta-storyboard/issues>).
 Also, please refer to the previous code and notebooks for additional plots and early prototypes.